Mitigating and Evaluating Static Bias of Action Representations in the Background and the Foreground: Introduction

-To facilitate quantitative evaluation and analysis of action representations, we create a new set of out-of-distribution (OOD) benchmarks.
-First, we utilize human annotations of UCF101 and HMDB51 datasets to extract the foregrounds of actions and replace the backgrounds with diverse natural and synthetic images.
-This procedure yields synthetic test sets that can quantify representation bias toward \underline{s}tatic \underline{cu}es in the \underline{b}ackground (SCUB), where good motion features should perform well.
-Second, we create videos that repeat a single random frame from \datasetnameA{}, producing test sets that can quantify representation bias toward \underline{s}tatic \underline{cu}es in the \underline{f}oreground (SCUF).
+Evaluating OOD action recognition is challenging as test videos with OOD foregrounds, such as \emph{swimming} without swimsuits or \emph{cycling} while carrying a guitar, are rare.
+To pinpoint the static bias in either the background or the foreground, we create new synthetic sets of OOD benchmarks by altering the static features in IID test videos, as illustrated in Figure~\ref{fig:illu_dataset_construction}.
+Specifically, we retain the foregrounds of actions and replace the backgrounds with diverse natural and synthetic images.
+This procedure yields a test set that quantifies representation bias toward \underline{s}tatic \underline{cu}es in the \underline{ba}ckground (\datasetnameA{}).
+Second, we create videos that repeat a single random frame from \datasetnameA{}, producing a test set that quantifies representation bias toward \underline{s}tatic \underline{cu}es in the \underline{fo}reground (\datasetnameB{}).
 As these videos disassociate the backgrounds from the action and contain no motion, their actions can be recognized by only static foreground features.
-Therefore, good performance on SCUF indicates stronger static bias.
-We illustrate the construction process in Figure \ref{fig:illu_dataset_construction}.
+Thus, high accuracy on \datasetnameB{} indicates strong foreground static bias.

-With these benchmarks, we extensively evaluate several mainstream action recognition models and make the following observations.
-First, all mainstream models exhibits static bias.
-Second, performance on i.i.d. test data (\ie, original UCF101 and HMDB51 test sets) is not a good indicator of robust action representations that generalize to OOD data.
-Third, debiasing methods, such as ActorCutMix \cite{zou2021learning} and FAME \cite{Ding_2022_CVPR}, demonstrate better resistance to background static cues than conventional training, but they remain vulnerable to foreground static bias.
+With the synthetic OOD benchmarks, we extensively evaluate several mainstream action recognition methods and make the following observations.
+First, all examined methods exhibit static bias.
+Second, existing debiasing methods like ActorCutMix \cite{zou2021learning} and FAME \cite{Ding_2022_CVPR} demonstrate resistance to background static bias, but remain vulnerable to foreground static bias.
+In contrast, the proposed \sysname{} consistently boosts performance of action recognition models and compares favorably with the other debiasing techniques on both background and foreground static bias.
+In addition, \sysname{} improves the performance of transfer learning and downstream weakly supervised action localization.

-An obstacle in suppressing foreground static features, such as swimsuits, is the difficulty to enumerate, locate, and separate them from the video.
-In contrast, ActorCutMix and FAME can locate and remove the background by segmenting humans and moving objects.
-Thus, it is desirable to learn to find bias-inducing content without the prior knowledge about their locations.